NBS8045 : The International Business Environment

 Teaching Rationale And Relationship

-Lectures supplement student reading to provide the theoretical and practical knowledge required to understand and analyse the nature of and evolving issues in the international business environment.
-Lectures also equip students with a framework for student centred learning through the elaboration of relevant theoretical perspectives from a range of disciplines (not merely management theory but also including economic, political and social theory).
-Small group teaching and drop in sessions/surgery enable students to develop their understanding through mutual learning and discussion.
+The lectures supplement student reading to provide the theoretical and practical knowledge required to understand and analyse the nature of and evolving issues in the international business environment.
+The lectures also equip students with a framework for student-centred learning through the elaboration of relevant theoretical perspectives drawn from a range of disciplines (including economic, political and social).
+Small group teaching enable students to develop their understanding through mutual learning and discussion.

 Assessment Methods